All insights

 Below is a sample timeline:

-Total timeline: 3.5-–8.5 months (with an indicative internal time investment of 20–40 hours)
+Total timeline: 3-–8 months (indicative internal time investment: 20–40 hours)

-Preparation phase (1–4 months):
+Preparation phase (1–5 months):

-• Credit search (2 weeks): Identifying and bidding on 2–3x target capacity.
+• Credit search (~2 weeks): Identifying and bidding on 2–3x target capacity.

-• Deal review (2 weeks): Preliminary calls and credit downselection.
+• Deal review (~2 weeks): Preliminary calls and credit downselection.

 Transaction phase (5–11 weeks):